gklyne/I-D/app/app.md

 4. If the prefix is `name,` this indicates that the authority is an application or package name, typically as installed on a device or system.
-  Implementations SHOULD assume that the `name` authority is only unique within a particular installation.
+  Implementations SHOULD assume that an unrecognized `name` authority is only unique within a particular installation,
+  but MAY assume further uniqueness guarantees for names under their control.
-  It is RECOMMENDED that implementations creating name-based authorities use DNS names under their control, for instance an app installed as `app.example.com` can make an authority `name,app.example.com` to refer to its packaged resources, or `name,foo.app.example.com` to refer to its `foo` container.
+  It is RECOMMENDED that implementations creating name-based authorities use DNS names under their control, for instance an app installed as `app.example.com` can make an authority `name,app.example.com` to refer to its packaged resources, or `name,foo.app.example.com` to refer to a `foo` container distributed across all installations.

 The uniqueness properties are unspecified for app
 URIs which authority do not match any of the prefixes defined in